RoadieHQ/marketing-site/content/docs/integrations/grafana/index.md

 You can choose to configure Grafana in one of two ways:

-- Assuming that there is network connectivity between Roadie and Grafana you can configure this
+- Assuming that there is network connectivity between Roadie and Grafana you can configure this using direct access.
 - or you can choose to run the Roadie Grafana broker internally to open a connection between Roadie and Grafana.

 #### Configure the Grafana endpoints for direct access